IdkDwij/Termithon/BetaPrompt/README.md

 <a href="https://glitch.com/edit/#!/import/github/joalricha869/PyPrompt"><img src="https://raw.githubusercontent.com/BinBashBanana/deploy-buttons/master/buttons/remade/glitch.svg" alt="Deploy On Glitch"></a>

+## This is never gonna be updated. idk how to delete a folder so, IGNORE THISSSSSSS...
+Check out PyPrompt 1.5.1 Beta 3

-This folder contains the leatest BETA build of PyPrompt
+This folder contains the leatest BETA build of PyPrompt (not)

 The app or command(s) may be unstable or not working at ALL